Spiritual Burnout can be especially bad around the Holidays, and you may not even know you have it!

 But it’s not that easy.

 People are still people, for better or for worse.
 Entitlement and expectations have somehow imperceptibly taken control over our lives.
-Our perfect plans are at the mercy of everyone else’s cooperation (and they practically never do).
+Our perfect plans are at the mercy of everyone else’s cooperation (and they practically never cooperate).
 Despite our best efforts at “good cheer”, we find ourselves dwelling on people we miss, lost childhoods, and holiday weight gain.

 All we are left with is a peppermint mocha, and a Hallmark movie, a long bath, and a cozy bed…